pasqualerossi/42-School-Exam-Rank-05/C++ Module 01/README.md

 This one will simply call the getHitBySpell of the passed object, passing the current instance as parameter.

+## Fwoosh

 When all this is done, create an implementation of ASpell called Fwoosh.
 Its default constructor will set the name to "Fwoosh" and the effects to "fwooshed".
 You will, of course, implement the clone() method.
-In the case of Fwoosh, it will return a pointer to a new Fwoosh object.
+In the case of
+Fwoosh, it will return a pointer to a new Fwoosh object.

+## Dummy

 In the same way, create a concrete ATarget called Dummy, the type of which is "Target Practice Dummy".
 You must also implement its clone() method.